 Jack Zorn Scholarship

-In honor of Faulkner alumnus and Lads to Leaders founder, Dr. Jack Zorn, Faulkner University has announced it will be awarding full tuition scholarships to traditional undergraduate Bible majors beginning with those enrolling in the fall 2022 semester.
-This scholarship will be known as the Jack Zorn Scholarship, and students who receive this scholarship will be known as Zorn Scholars.
+In honor of Faulkner alumnus and Lads to Leaders founder, Dr. Jack Zorn, Faulkner University began awarding full tuition scholarships to traditional undergraduate Bible majors in the fall 2022 semester.
+This award is known as the Jack Zorn Scholarship, and students who receive it are known as Zorn Scholars.

 ”The Zorn scholarship is an exciting opportunity to make ministerial education more cost effective and less of a financial burden on students,” said Dr. Todd Brenneman, Dean of the V.P.
 Black College of Biblical Studies and the Kearley Graduate School of Theology.
 “Our hope is that this endeavor will encourage more students to consider pursuing education in the Bible and will help parents see the value of Christian education.
 Honoring Dr. Zorn this way highlights how we share the same vision as he had of raising up the next generation of godly leaders.”